Hur Young-in: Career

 Upon successfully growing his franchise business in South Korea and abroad, Hur founded the parent company, SPC Group in 2004, and relocated his subsidiaries, Paris Croissant, Samlip Food Corporation (now renamed SPC Samlip), and BR Korea.
 BR Korea is a joint venture for Baskin Robbins and Dunkin' Donuts operations in Korea.

 For his contribution of spreading bread as a staple in South Korea, he received the Ordre National du Merite l'Officier and the Merite Agricole Chevalier from the French government in 2010 and 2012 respectively.

 In popular culture

-The 2010 Korea Broadcasting System television drama King of Baking, Kim Takgu (English title: Bread, Love and Dreams) is based on Hur's experience as a child overcoming hardships to make quality bread and grow his business.
+The 2010 Korea Broadcasting System television drama Bread, Love and Dreams is based on Hur's experience as a child overcoming hardships to make quality bread and grow his business.